viper3400/Cobaka/README.md

 Settings are stored in "%LOCALAPPDATA%\Cobaka\NoiseDetectorConfig.json" whenever they are changed.
 Use "Reset Defaults" button to delete the settings file and reset to default values.

+### Troubleshooting after Update to Latest Version

+After update Cobaka to a newer version it may be necessary to delete "%LOCALAPPDATA%\Cobaka\NoiseDetectorConfig.json" as there is no update mechanism for settings in place.
+Exceoptions may occur if there are new / changed / deleted settings in new Cobaka version.

 ## Build
 * This is a .NET Core 3 app (starting with tag 1.5.0)
 * Clone solution and cd into directory